TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 This code is fairly clear in its understanding.
 It is simply expressing its intent near so many other things.
 It is also expressing itself differently from how zip codes are handled.
-The dissimilarity breeds confusion when returning to the code.
+This dissimilarity breeds confusion when returning to the code.

 We want to extract our legislator names into a new method named